-During 2011, 2012 and 2013, we financed our operations through cash generated from operations.
-Our total cash and cash equivalents, short-term investments and long-term interest bearing investments, were \$3,295.4 million as of December 31, 2012 and \$3,629.9 million as of December 31, 2013.
-Our cash and cash equivalents and short-term investments were \$1,503.3 million as of December 31, 2012 and \$1,166.8 million as of December 31, 2013.
-Our long-term interest bearing investments were \$1,792.0 million as of December 31, 2012 and \$2,463.1 million as of December 31, 2013.
+During 2014, 2013 and 2012, we financed our operations through cash generated from operations.
+Our total cash and cash equivalents, short-term investments and long-term interest bearing investments, were \$3,683 million as of December 31, 2014 and \$3,630 million as of December 31, 2013.
+Our cash and cash equivalents and short-term investments were \$1,312 million as of December 31, 2014 and \$1,167 million as of December 31, 2013.
+Our long-term interest bearing investments were \$2,370 million as of December 31, 2014 and \$2,463 million as of December 31, 2013.
 We have a wholly owned subsidiary in Singapore that serves as a vehicle for a significant portion of our international investments and manages those financial assets.
 The remaining financial assets are held and managed through our subsidiary in the U.S. and through the parent company in Israel.

-We generated net cash from operations of \$743.0 million in 2011, \$849.5 million in 2012 and \$811.3 million in 2013.
-Net cash from operations for 2011, 2012 and 2013 consisted primarily of net income adjusted for non-cash activity including stock-based compensation expenses, depreciation, amortization of intangible assets plus an increase in deferred revenue and accrued expenses and an increase in trade receivables.
-In 2013, we paid additional taxes as a result of a settlement agreement with the Israeli Tax Authority.
+We generated net cash from operations of \$786 million in 2014, \$811 million in 2013 and \$850 million in 2012.
+Net cash from operations for 2014, 2013 and 2012 consisted primarily of net income adjusted for non-cash activity including stock-based compensation expenses, depreciation, amortization of intangible assets plus changes in deferred revenues, accrued expenses and other liabilities, trade receivables and prepaid expenses and other assets.
+In 2014 and 2013, we paid additional taxes as a result of a settlement agreement with the Israeli Tax Authority.
 See also "Item 8 - Financial Information" under the caption "Legal Proceedings" and Note 11 to our Consolidated Financial Statements for further information.

-Net cash used in investing activities was \$574.1 million in 2011, \$374.3 million in 2012 and \$545.9 million in 2013.
-In 2011, net cash used in investing activities consisted primarily of investments in marketable securities and short-term deposits as well as net cash paid in conjunction with 2011 acquisitions, partially offset by proceeds from sale and maturities of marketable securities.
-In 2012, net cash used in investing activities consisted primarily of investments in marketable securities and short-term deposits, partially offset by proceeds from sale and maturities consisted primarily of investments in marketable securities, partially offset by proceeds from sale and maturities of marketable securities and short-term deposits.
-Our capital expenditures amounted to \$7.2 million in 2011, \$8.2 million in 2012 and \$9.6 million in 2013.
-Our capital expenditures consisted primarily of computer equipment and software for research and development, leasehold improvements and furniture.
+Net cash used in investing activities was \$246 million in 2014, \$546 million in 2013 and \$374 million in 2012.
+In 2014, net cash used in investing activities consisted primarily of investments in marketable securities and short-term deposits, partially offset by proceeds from sale and maturities of marketable securities.
+In 2013, net cash used in investing activities consisted primarily of investments in marketable securities of marketable securities, partially offset by proceeds from sale and maturities of marketable securities, partially offset by proceeds from sale and maturities of marketable securities and short-term deposits.
+In 2012, net cash used in investing activities consisted primarily of investments in marketable securities and short-term deposits, partially offset by proceeds from sale and maturities.
+Our capital expenditures amounted to \$13 million in 2014, \$10 million in 2013 and \$8 million in 2012.
+Our capital expenditures consisted primarily of computer equipment and software for research and development, construction of a new office building in Israel, leasehold improvements and furniture.